flatironinstitute/wikistyle/README.md

 - foswikiWarningMessage => better color maybe dark yellow?
 - foswikiCheatsheetMessage add finger with tie icon as circle svg.
 - High-contrast skin for the syntax highlighter - get web accessibility set from A11y.
+- Previous 1234 Next on search results, remove underline and swap color (see screengrab on desktop)

 ## Punt?
 - ASCII support inside %CODE% see https://wiki.flatironinstitute.org/Sandbox/TestingUserForms for example